danielwwf/bwk/README.md

 bash <( wget -qO - https://raw.githubusercontent.com/kewagi/bwk/master/prepare.sh )
 ```

-The installer will prepare some things, then open the Raspberry configuration tool _raspi-config_ - change the following settings:
+The installer will prepare some things, then open the Raspberry configuration tool _raspi-config_.
+Change the following settings:

 ```
 * Change your password              1 Change User Password